 Figure 6(a) demonstrates the estimated role-compatibility matrix.
 It appears that the inter-group relation of liking is strong, while the intra-group relation is absent.
-Together with the fact that most of the individuals have an almost pure role, it suggests that an explicit boundary exists between the groups leaving the later separation no surprise.
+Together with the fact that most of the individuals have an almost pure role, it suggests that an explicit boundary exists between the groups, leaving the later separation as no surprise.
+Figure 6(b) gives the BIC scores.
+It suggests that the model with 3 roles is the best.